Regis Kopper

 My research centers around extended reality (XR) user experience, Virtual Reality (VR) simulation and applied XR research.
 Specifically, I work on improving the usability of virtual and augmented reality systems by designing novel interaction techniques, mitigating VR discomfort, and integrating tangible devices onto XR user interfaces.
 I work with VR simulation on the design, prototyping, and evaluation of next-generation user interfaces for the assessment of technology that is not yet available in the market, particularly in the public safety domain.
 I also study how XR can be used for training in complex, ecologically valid scenarios.
 My research is also transdisciplinary and collaborative, where I investigate the employment of XR interfaces in areas such as health care, neuroscience, and the humanities.

-My research has been supported by the National Science Foundation (NSF), the National Institute of Standards and Technology (NIST), the National Institutes of Health (NIH), the National Institute for Occupational Safety and Health (NIOSH), the United States Army and the São Paulo Research Foundation (FAPESP, Brazil).
+My research has been supported by the National Science Foundation (NSF), the National Institute of Standards and Technology (NIST), the National Institutes of Health (NIH), the National Institute for Occupational Safety and Health (NIOSH), the United States Army, the Portuguese-American Development Foundation (FLAD-Portugal), and the São Paulo Research Foundation (FAPESP, Brazil).

 Interests